Importance of CPM Machine Safety

 4. Begin Slowly

 Using a CPM machine should begin slowly, easing into this therapeutic method rather than exerting a weak joint to extreme speeds, angles, or durations.
 By starting slowly, a limb can get accustomed to the motion, allowing the user to increase the range of motion gradually.
+You should feel a stretch while using, but you should not feel extreme pain.
+If the movement is painful, stop and contact the medcom group immedietly HERE.

 5. Good Operating Environment